 I happen to know that we’re lucky to have any cooling at all.
 I’ve heard Mother and Daddy talk about a time when cars had no air conditioning.
 That was when they were growing up and even the first few years after they married.
-Cooling was all natural: wind blowing through open windows onto sweaty bodies.
+This seems a crazy concept when pretty much all cars, homes and buildings have air conditioning today.
+And even when it breaks in your home, you can call an air repair company who will fix it at the drop of a hat.
+Back in those days, cooling was all natural: wind blowing through open windows onto sweaty bodies.
 Compared to that, Daddy’s rigged-up system isn’t so bad, although it’s a little tricky climbing out over a dryer hose.
 But, then, we don’t climb out very often.
 Daddy is a destination driver: get behind the wheel and stay there until we arrive at the journey’s end.

 Of course, he does stop for gasoline and potty breaks.
 And meals.
 We’re quite a crew around a table at restaurants as we wait for our orders.
 We swing our legs and fidget with the silverware.
 One little sister smacks her gum, which annoys me to no end.
 It doesn’t help to tell her to stop; she only smacks louder.

 To keep the peace, Mother, who loves Scrabble and crossword puzzles, hands out pencils and challenges us to play word games.
-One of our favorites is trying to see how many words we can make out of a word or phrase she gives us.
-We write on small note pads Mother carries in her oversize purse.
-Or if the restaurant has paper place mats, we write on those, sometimes using the name of the restaurant as our challenge word.
+One of our favourites is trying to see how many words we can make out of a word or phrase she gives us.
+We write on small note pads Mother carries in her oversized purse.
+Or if the restaurant has paper placemats, we write on those, sometimes using the name of the restaurant as our challenge word.
 Chicken Shack yields neck, kick, sack, ice, case . . . before we’ve exhausted the linguistic possibilities, our meal has been served.

 With all my childhood word-game practice, I guess it’s not surprising that I grew up to have a career in words.
 Occasionally, I even receive payment based on the number of words I write or edit.
 (Payment per word would have taken the placemat game to a whole new level.)
 Trained as a wordsmith, I often see words within words, so when I decided to set down my thoughts about failing, I found words lurking in failure: lure, ail, frail, rail, rule.
 Then I saw life, which seemed appropriate, because while failure can feel more like death than life, there truly is life in failure.